WildTail98/EE0005_Project/README.md

 1) **10%** What is the "Interesting Problem" based on the DataSet?
   - Determine which states will be swing states
   - Determine which states will be Democratic or Republican
-  - Determine Whether the Next President is Democractic or Republican
+  - Determine whether the Next President is Democractic or Republican based on the first two points

 2) **10%** Prep The Chosen DataSet
   - DataSets have been prepped